Collect while you connect: WPD offers trading cards to get to know the community

 WICHITA, Kan.
-(KSNW)- Wichita Police Department is starting a conversation through specialized unit trading cards.
+(KSNW) – The Wichita Police Department is starting a conversation through specialized unit trading cards.

 For 10-year-old Parker Frederking, trading cards are a passion and one way he communicates with kids across the United States.